Be in good standing; Engineering prerequisites may apply

 Airfare is not included in the program fee but students will work with PKU to determine the best time for arrival.
 Students will also receive information regarding the visa application process from UI Study Abroad.

-This program is open to all UI students who are in both good academic and also disciplinary standing.
+This program is open to UI Engineering students who are in both good academic and also disciplinary standing.
 Some engineering prerequisites may apply depending on the class

 The cost sheet includes the Study Abroad Administrative Fee and Mandatory Iowa Regents CISI Travel Insurance.
 Please see the respective websites for further details.
 If the fee is inclusive of UI tuition, it is calculated by Current Tuition.
 Please contact your study abroad advisor with questions regarding this cost sheet – call 319-335-0353 to schedule an appointment.